tianhaoz95/time_since/NOTE.md

 === TODO ===

-your task is to add a search bar on the top of the status screen. when user type in the search bar, sort the items by similarity to the typed search text.
+your task is to add a search bar on the top of the status screen.
+The search bar should be between the screen title and the sort button with light grey and rounded border and a search icon to the right side inside the serach bar. when user type in the search bar, sort the items by similarity to the typed search text.